Gertrude of Merania: Queen

 Ambitious Gertrude exerted much political influence over her husband.
-It was probably she who persuaded Andrew to conspire against his brother again, but when King Emeric, who had realised that Andrew's troops outnumbered his armies, went unarmed, wearing only the crown and the sceptre, to Andrew's camp near Varasd, Andrew surrendered voluntarily on the spur of the scene.
+It was probably she who persuaded Andrew to conspire against his brother again, but when King Emeric, who had realised that Andrew's troops outnumbered his armies, went unarmed, wearing only the crown and the sceptre, to Andrew's camp near Varasd, Andrew surrendered voluntarily in the spur of the moment.
 The king had his brother arrested, but Andrew managed to escape shortly afterwards.
 During this time, Gertrude was sent back to her father.
-Things improved for her, when Prince Andrew took over the government of the Hungarian kingdom upon the death of King Emeric in 1204, officially as regent for his minor nephew Ladislaus III, who nevertheless died driven in exile one year later.
+Things improved for her, when Prince Andrew took over the government of the Hungarian kingdom upon the death of King Emeric in 1204, officially as regent for his minor nephew Ladislaus III, who nevertheless died in exile one year later.

 Regent

 While the king was in battle, Gertrude gave out Hungarian land as "gifts" to her favorites.
 According to medieval chroniclers, one third of the country was given away but the magnates got it back after the queen's death.
 Thus, Hungary did not prosper.
 During the frequent absence of her husband, the queen was regent and, as Dietrich of Apolda states, conducted the affairs of the kingdom "like a man".
-In 1206 her younger brother Berthold was installed as Archbishop of Kalocsa, in 1212 he was also appointed Voivode of Transylvania.
+In 1206, her younger brother Berthold was installed as Archbishop of Kalocsa.
+In 1212, he was also appointed Voivode of Transylvania.

-Murder
+Death

-While King Andrew was campaigning in Galicia, the Hungarian nobles, led by Peter, son of Töre decided to get rid of the queen and in 1213, on a hunt with Berthold and their guest Duke Leopold VI of Austria in the Pilis Mountains, she was killed.
-Gertrude's body was torn to pieces, her brother and Duke Leopold narrowly escaped with their lives.
-Due to the current political situation most of her murderers remained unpunished during the rule of Andrew II.
-Only Gertrude's son King Béla IV took revenge after his accession to the throne.
+While King Andrew was campaigning in Galicia, a Hungarian noble, Peter, son of Töre, decided to assassinate the queen and in 1213, on a hunt with Berthold and their guest Duke Leopold VI of Austria in the Pilis Mountains, she was killed.
+Gertrude's body was torn to pieces, while her brother and Duke Leopold narrowly escaped with their lives.

+According to recent research, the perpetrator could have been a serious lone criminal with a personal motive.
+It is possible that there was something between him and the queen.
+It raises questions, e.g. why would the royal bodyguard allow a man armed with a sword into the queen's sleeping tent.
+Contrary to the previously widespread view, it is now known that when the king found out about his wife's murder, he brutally executed justice and impaled the perpetrator.
+His son, King Béla IV, used the killing of his mother decades later for political showdowns, accusing non-genuine accomplices of earlier involvement.

 Gertrude's tomb was of a Gothic style.
 Her tomb was excavated between 1967 and 1980.

 On Gertrude's death, Andrew married Yolanda de Courtenay.